 1/4 cup lemon juice

 1/4 cup sugar

-1. Preheat the oven to 350°F. Grease an 8 or 9-inch spring-form pan and line with parchment.
+1. Preheat the oven to 350°F. Grease an 8-inch spring-form pan and line with parchment.

-2. Combine the almond meal, polenta, baking powder, salt, and baking soda in a bowl and whisk to blend.
+2. Combine the almond meal, polenta, baking powder, and salt in a bowl and whisk to blend.

 3. Whisk the eggs and sugar in a large bowl until light in color, about 2 minutes.
 Mix in the olive oil, lemon juice, zest, and almond extract.
 Add the dry ingredients and mix to combine without over-mixing.